-- Short/long-term career planning,

-- Apprenticeships/Pre-Apprenticeships,

-- Contextualized adult education and English as a second language,

-- Internships, - Structured mentoring, - Career Technical Education Programs of Study with embedded industry & professional certifications, - Dual enrollment options to work concurrently toward high school diploma, industry certifications & postsecondary credentials, - Modularized Applied Associate & Technical Diploma programs, - Other Structured Career Pathways, - Stackable credentials a sequence of credentials that accumulate over time and build qualifications in career pathways or career ladders toward higher paying jobs, - Lattice/ladder credentials which help mobility across career pathways, and - Processes for awarding credit for learning (for instance, give credits to veterans for experience)
+- Short/long-term career planning, - Apprenticeships/Pre-Apprenticeships, - Contextualized adult education and English as a second language, - Internships, - Structured mentoring, - Career Technical Education Programs of Study with embedded industry & professional certifications, - Dual enrollment options to work concurrently toward high school diploma, industry certifications & postsecondary credentials, - Modularized Applied Associate & Technical Diploma programs, - Other Structured Career Pathways, - Stackable credentials a sequence of credentials that accumulate over time and build qualifications in career pathways or career ladders toward higher paying jobs, - Lattice/ladder credentials which help mobility across career pathways, and - Processes for awarding credit for learning (for instance, give credits to veterans for experience)

 WSA has developed diagrams of career pathways which reflect credentialing opportunities related to the targeted occupations.
-These tools will be used to develop individual employment plans for career counseling as well to identify gaps in training opportunities.
-Samples of these pathways are included in the College Reengagement.
+These tools will be used to develop individual employment plans by career counseling for participants as well to identify gaps in training opportunities.
+Samples of these pathways are included in the programmatic efforts that lead to College or Postsecondary Engagement or Reengagement.